coreos/docs/os/booting-on-virtualbox.md

 Cloud-config can be specified by attaching a [config-drive](https://github.com/coreos/coreos-cloudinit/blob/master/Documentation/config-drive.md) with the label `config-2`.
 This is commonly done through whatever interface allows for attaching CD-ROMs or new drives.

 Note that the config-drive standard was originally an OpenStack feature, which is why you'll see strings containing `openstack`.
-This filepath needs to be retained, although CoreOS supports config-drive on all platforms.
+This filepath needs to be retained, although Container Linux supports config-drive on all platforms.

 For more information on customization that can be done with cloud-config, head on over to the [cloud-config guide](https://github.com/coreos/coreos-cloudinit/blob/master/Documentation/cloud-config.md/).